LEGACY HOMESTEAD

 Interior design: Mika Dubbe Design

 Our clients own one of the original homesteads in Teton County, Wyoming, which is still an operating ranch.
-When they purchased the historic Byron Jenkins Ranch, it had ten existing buildings demonstrating the vernacular architecture of the valley 1938 and 1948.
+When they purchased the historic Byron Jenkins Ranch, it had ten existing buildings demonstrating the vernacular architecture of the valley between 1938 and 1948.
 The buildings were modest and practical, designed to meet the needs at the time and constructed using inexpensive, locally sourced materials.
 The ranch buildings are a walk through the history of Jackson Hole and demonstrate the self-sufficiency of the valley’s settlers as structures include a blacksmith shop, an ice house, a stable for milk cows, a granary and a machine shed.
 We’ve collaborated with the owners over many years as their stewardship of the property has evolved, always aiming to respect the ranch’s history while finding ways to rehabilitate and repurpose the existing structures.

 Though the owners are very comfortable with their existing home on the property, they wanted our help in creating a structure of new construction on the ranch.
 They envisioned a modest event venue that could be used as a guest house, and as a larger gathering area, both indoor and outdoor, for themselves, for their family and friends.
 Since they are from the South, they mentioned a traditional dog trot concept, which is some form of enclosed elements flanking an open but covered breezeway.
 They shared with DMA a number of images for inspiration from their travels such as low pitch hip roofs, shared roofs, and a ventilation element called a belvedere (cupola).